junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 We reuse the `Prg` interface in {{Section 6.2 of !VDAF}}, the parameters and constants in {{Section 7.2 of !VDAF}} for Prio3.
-We also define some auxiliary functions in {{pine-auxiliary}} for joint randomness derivation and message serialization.
+We also define some auxiliary functions in {{pine-auxiliary-old}} for joint randomness derivation and message serialization.

 ~~~